 Electricians use various tools and equipment to perform their job.
 These may include; hand tools, power tools, rigging/hoisting/pulling equipment, access equipment, scaffolding and elevated work platforms and other specialty tools and equipment.
 Electricians must ensure that these tools are used and maintained properly for the safety of themselves, colleagues and others in their facility.
-Electricians may receive training and certification in the use and maintenance of these tools and equipment
+Electricians may receive training and certification in the use and maintenance of these tools and equipment.

-- 8052.01 Use and maintain hand tools (non-power) such as wrenches, pliers, fastening tools, measuring tools, cutting tools, joining tools, levelling tools, rigging tools, A-frame and other material handling equipment by: - selecting the tool, ensuring that the hand tool and accessory matches the application - ensuring the hand tool and accessory are in specified working condition - cleaning and lubricating as per manufacturer's specifications - repairing or disposing of defective tools and accessories - ordering and replacing accessories and components as required; and - reporting defects as required:
+8052.01 Use and maintain hand tools (non-power) such as wrenches, pliers, fastening tools, measuring tools, cutting tools, joining tools, levelling tools, rigging tools, A-frame and other material handling equipment by:

+- selecting the tool, ensuring that the hand tool and accessory matches the application - ensuring the hand tool and accessory are in specified working condition - cleaning and lubricating as per manufacturer's specifications - repairing or disposing of defective tools and accessories - ordering and replacing accessories and components as required; and - reporting defects as required:

-So that no damage is caused to the tool or injury to the operator: According to manufacturer's recommendations, Occupational Health and Safety Act (OHSA), WHMIS, job specifications and company policies and procedures.
+So that no damage is caused to the tool or injury to the operator:

+According to manufacturer's recommendations, Occupational Health and Safety Act (OHSA), WHMIS, job specifications and company policies and procedures.

-mm/dd/yy Trainer Print Name Trainer Signature mm/dd/yy Apprentice Print Name Apprentice Signature
+(mm/dd/yy) Trainer Print Name ♦ Trainer Signature (mm/dd/yy) Apprentice Signature College of Trades ID

-\ A Trainer may be a Supervisor or the competent employee designated by the Apprentice's Sponsor.
+♦ A trainer can be a journeyperson, a supervisor or the competent employee designated by the apprentice's Sponsor.

-- 8052.02 Use and maintain power tools and accessories (electric, hydraulic, pneumatic) such as drills, grinders, circular saws, drill presses, , cut-off saws, hole saws, soldering equipment, drill bits, saw blades, and grinding wheels by: - selecting the tool and accessory - ensuring that the power tool and accessory matches the application - ensuring the power tool and accessories are in specified working condition including inspecting cords, connecting devices, housings, control devices - ensuring the tool is ground fault circuit interrupted (GFCI) as required - cleaning and lubricating as per manufacturer's specifications - ensuring that the power tool and accessories have approval markings as required - repairing or disposing of defective tools and accessories - ordering and replacing accessories and components as required and - reporting defects as required mm/dd/yy Trainer Print Name Trainer Signature mm/dd/yy Apprentice Print Name Apprentice Signature
+8052.02 Use and maintain power tools and accessories (electric, hydraulic, pneumatic) such as drills, grinders, circular saws, drill presses, , cut-off saws, hole saws, soldering equipment, drill bits, saw blades, and grinding wheels by:

+- selecting the tool and accessory - ensuring that the power tool and accessory matches the application - ensuring the power tool and accessories are in specified working condition including inspecting cords, connecting devices, housings, control devices - ensuring the tool is ground fault circuit interrupted (GFCI) as required - cleaning and lubricating as per manufacturer's specifications - ensuring that the power tool and accessories have approval markings as required

+- repairing or disposing of defective tools and accessories - ordering and replacing accessories and components as required and - reporting defects as required

-So that no damage is caused to the power tool or injury to the operator: According to Occupational Health and Safety Act (OHSA), Infrastructure Health and Safety
+So that no damage is caused to the power tool or injury to the operator:

-Association (IHSA), manufacturer's specifications, job specifications and company policies and procedures.
+According to Occupational Health and Safety Act (OHSA), Infrastructure Health and Safety Association (IHSA), manufacturer's specifications, job specifications and company policies and procedures.